BenTimor/Compact-Console-Log/README.md

 However, consider how much additional code we wrote just to debug this!
 Plus, we’ll need to remember to clean up those `console.log` statements afterward—what a hassle!

-With CCL, we can simply select the `add` function and press `Ctrl + Shift + L` to log its return value easily.
+With CCL, we can simply select the `add` function and press `Ctrl + Alt + L` to log its return value easily.
 This is what it looks like:

 ```javascript
 function add(a, b) {